Why change efforts fail

 What would that look like?

-For more on Six Seconds’ Change MAP and its uses for learning & development and change management, check out this article from UBalancer.
+For more on Six Seconds’ Change MAP and its uses for learning & development and change management, check out this article.

 And to see Six Seconds’ tools and methods in action, including the Change MAP, check out the case study library – real-life examples from organizations around the world of emotional intelligence increasing performance and bottom line results.